Tochigi patricide case

 The Tochigi patricide case (栃木実父殺し事件, Tochigi Jippugoroshi Jiken), or Aizawa patricide case, is a landmark father–daughter incest and patricide case in Tochigi Prefecture, Japan.
 The trial of the incident is also known as its common case name Aizawa v.
 Japan.
 In the incident, a victimized daughter, Chiyo Aizawa (相沢 チヨ, Aizawa Chiyo) (born January 31, 1939) who had been sexually abused by her father for about 15 years, eventually killed him on October 5, 1968.
 She was accused and convicted of murdering her father, but her sentence was suspended.

-Aizawa's controversial trial led to a change in the penalty for parricide in the Criminal Code of Japan.
+Aizawa's controversial trial led to the repeal of parricide as an offence in the Criminal Code of Japan.

 Background and murder

 Born in Tochigi Prefecture, Aizawa was the first of six children.
 Her father was Takeo Aizawa (相沢 武雄, Aizawa Takeo) and her mother was Rika Aizawa (相沢 リカ, Aizawa Rika).
 Takeo was an alcoholic and systematically raped his daughter from 1953, when she was fourteen years old, onwards.
 Rika fled to Hokkaidō soon after, leaving Chiyo behind.
 She returned several years later, attempting to stop their relationship.
 By then, Takeo was living with his daughter, treating her as if she were his wife.
 Chiyo became pregnant 11 times and had five daughters by her father, two of whom died in infancy.
 In 1967, she underwent sterilization after her sixth abortion.

 In 1968, Chiyo fell in love with a 22-year-old man, and her father became angry.
-He confined her and said that he would kill her three children.
+He confined her and said that he would kill their three children.
 On October 5, 1968, she strangled her father in Yaita, Tochigi Prefecture.
-Her neighbors had thought Chiyo was her father's wife until her arrest, and the Japanese police then determined that her three children were sired by her father.
+Her neighbours had thought Chiyo was her father's wife until her arrest, and the Japanese police then determined that her three children were sired by her father.
 Because the family law in Japan forbids polygamy and intermarriage between close relatives but does not forbid inbreeding, a family register recorded Chiyo's children as her father's illegitimate children.